-- Do not use electronic devices when filling. - Keep the pump nozzle in contact with the container while you are filling it. - Use only approved portable fuel containers for flammable liquid.
+- Do not fill a portable fuel container in the vehicle or trailer.
+Static electricity can cause an explosion of flammable liquid, vapor or gas in any vehicle or trailer.
+To reduce the risk of serious injury or death when filling portable fuel containers: - Always place the container on the ground when filling. - Do not use electronic devices when filling. - Keep the pump nozzle in contact with the container while you are filling it. - Use only approved portable fuel containers for flammable liquid.

-- If fuel is spilled on the vehicle body, flush it away with water to avoid paint damage. - Tighten until the fuel filler cap clicks.
-Failure to tighten the fuel filler cap properly may cause the ENGINE malfunction indicator lamp (MIL) to illuminate.
-If the ENGINE lamp illuminates because the fuel filler cap is loose or missing, tighten or install the cap and continue to drive the vehicle.
+• If fuel is spilled on the vehicle body. flush it away with water to avoid paint damage.

+- Tighten until the fuel filler cap clicks.
+Failure to tighten the fuel filler cap properly may cause the ENGINE function indicator lamp (MIL) to illuminate.
+If the ENGINE lamp illuminates because the fuel filler cap is loose or missing, tighten or install the cap and continue drive vehicle.
 The ENGINE lamp should turn off after a few driving trips.
-If the ENGINE does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer.

-For additional information, see the "Malfunction indicator lamp (MIL)" in the "Instruments and Controls" section earlier in this manual.
+If the ENGINE does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer. - For additional information, see the "Malfunction indicator lamp (MIL)" in the "Instruments and Controls" section earlier in this manual.